TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 1 - this means the distance or position values supplied in any subsequent stepper motion command are to be interpreted in terms of calibrated units and so the same distance or position value will result in a different number of steps being done by the motor depending on the current microstep denominator setting and values for maxmsdenom and maxcalibri.

-**Note**: The units you choose shall also apply to values you receive back from the server (for example in motor coordinate or 'stepcount' act_get requests).
+**Note**: To read the current value of <unit> from the server you use act_get with the info item INFO_UNIT_TYPE and submit an extant actuator of the <act_type> of interest (the specific actuator index does not matter for this act_get because only the actuator type is used for the look up on the server but the actuator must exists in order to pass the pre-command checks in the interpreter).

-**Note**: This is why coordinates (i.e. step 'counts') and distances are supplied and received in float variables instead of integers - because the same communication routes to and from the server may need to convey integer atomic steps or float-capable calibrated units (for example, a calibrated 'stepcount' may be something like 20156.832 and will be interpreted in the units you have calibrated the stage to e.g. microns).
+**Note**: The units you choose shall also apply to values you send to the server for setting using the act_set command but they do not apply to values you receive back from the server (for example in motor coordinate or 'stepcount' act_get requests).
+This is why coordinates (i.e. step 'counts') and distances are supplied via act_get in float variables instead of integers - because these may need to convey integer atomic steps or float-capable calibrated units (for example, a calibrated 'stepcount' may be something like 20156.832 and will be interpreted in the units you have calibrated the stage to e.g. microns).
+However, when you *receive* such distances and counts with an act_get you will always receive the value as a raw atomic integer so you should supply integer-capable receptacle variables to receive the result regardless of the act_unit status.

 **Note**: There are a few specific exceptions to these general rules:

-1. All nhs steps (used for both for null homing and limit switch homing) are always interpreted (supplied and received) as integer number of steps in the current msdenom step size, regardless of maxmsdenom or calibration factor.
+1. All nhs steps (used for both for null homing and limit switch homing) are always interpreted (supplied and received) as integer number of steps in the current microstep (msdenom) step size, regardless of maxmsdenom or calibration factor.
 2. maxcalibri will always be a float capable number.
 It does not have to be a whole number of atomic steps.
 However it must not be <1.0e-3.
-3. blsteps will always be interpreted as literal steps in the motor's current microstep size.
+3. blsteps will always be interpreted as literal steps in the motor's current microstep (msdenom) size.
 This is read-only for client.
 It is calculated by the server as:

 ```c
 Stepperlist[ui82]->blsteps = Stepperlist[ui82]->maxblsteps /